 Moving in one of our services doesn’t normally take nearly this long.
 It is necessary to make sure it’s safe and at the speed the person we support is comfortable with.
 It was worth the wait!
 Mary is settled and loves her independence, plus mum is ecstatic to see her daughter happy and learning new skills every day.

-To find out more about our supported living service, Woodlands, visit our webpage!
+To find out more about our autism support, click here to complete our quick form.

 Please note: This article is about events that happened during the COVID-19 pandemic and reflects the safety measures based on Government advice during that specific time period.
 Please be assured that at all times, Voyage Care follows the appropriate COVID-19 safety measures to keep our staff and the people we support safe.
 To find out more about our COVID-19 safety precautions, please visit our COVID-19 resource area.